vmx17/Kinematics6DoF/README.md

 ### Forward Kinematics (FK)
 The MDH is sufficient for Forward Kinematics.
 The transformation from the absolute coordinate system to the TCP coordinate system are defined completely with the MDH.
 Remember, this FK includes the TCP position and direction.
+KLib.KinematicsCM.Forward() : based on column major matrix operation KLib.KinematicsRM.Forward() : based on row major matrix operation

 ### Inverse Kinematics (IK)
+Once I've solved IK by hand.
+This time is "AI trial" with Gemini and Copilot.
+It seems difficult for them.
+They know MDH but there seems special method to define MDH.
-The crank angle between $O_3$ and $O_4$ is the issue for Inverse Kinematics.
-The fixed crank angle is called "elbow".
+The 90 degree crank between $O_3$ and $O_4$ is the issue for IK.
+The fixed crank angle is called "elbow" that oftenly used real industrial manipulators.
 The crank might be able to remove defining the 4th link is $\overrightarrow{O_3O_4}$ and add some offset angles to $\theta_3$ and $\theta_5$ according to the triangle of $O_3-elbow-O_4$.
 But, in real world, those offset are not revealed at teaching pendant nor on any robot control languages.
 Then I want to remove such offset.
+To do so, I guess the MDH will be changed and need some special calculation for manipulator that have 90-degree crank between 2nd and 3rd joint.

 #### Jacobian approach (working)
+KLib.KinematicsCM.InverseJacobian() : based on column major matrix operation KLib.KinematicsRM.InverseJacobian() : based on row major matrix operation

 #### Geometric approach (under development)
 #### Algebraic approach (not yet)